rob-race/react-trix/README.md

 import * as React from "react";
 import { TrixEditor } from "react-trix";

-export class Test extends Rect.Component {
+export class Test extends React.Component {
   handleEditorReady(editor) {
     // this is a reference back to the editor if you want to
     // do editing programatically